 Set the VLAN voice mode.
-The VLAN Voice Mode will be set to Auto automatically if you choose Cisco UCM (Cisco Unified Communications Manager) as provisioning infrastructure via the Provisioning Wizard on the Touch controller.
+The VLAN Voice Mode will be set to Auto automatically if you have Cisco UCM (Cisco Unified Communications Manager) as provisioning infrastructure.

 Value space: <Auto/Manual/Off>

 Auto: The Cisco Discovery Protocol (CDP), if available, assigns an id to the voice VLAN.
 If CDP is not available, VLAN is not enabled.